Electro-Pneumatic Control is used in air compressors to regulate the discharge air pressure.

-Hence this will stop air supply to inlet or suction valve & Compressor comes to full speed, which is known as 100% load.
+Hence this will stop the air supply to the inlet or suction valve & Compressor comes to full speed, which is known as 100% load.

-As the receiver pressure increases than the set pressure of pressure switch-1, the contact of the switch opens & cut the electric supply of respective solenoid valve & de-energizes the same.
+As the receiver pressure increases than the set pressure of pressure switch-1, the contact of the switch opens & cuts the electric supply of the respective solenoid valve & de-energizes the same.

-Due to this air supply flows to the inlet or suction valve and one set of inlet valve open thus compressor unloads partially.
+Due to this air supply flows to the inlet or suction valve and one set of inlet valves opens thus compressor unloads partially.
 I.e. 50% load.

-If the consumption of compressed air is low than production then air pressure in receiver further increase to the set pressure of another pressure (switch-2) again the contact of the switch opens & de-energize the respective solenoid valve.
+If the consumption of compressed air is low than production then air pressure in the receiver further increases to the set pressure of another pressure (switch-2) again the contact of the switch opens & de-energizes the respective solenoid valve.

-This unloads the other set of inlet or suction valve & compressor gets fully unloaded which is known as 0% load.
+This unloads the other set of inlet or suction valves & compressor gets fully unloaded which is known as 0% load.

-Similarly, fall in receiver pressure causes the pressure switches to energize the solenoid valve & stops air supply to inlet or suction valve & compressor comes on load in steps i.e. 50% load & 100% load.
+Similarly, a fall in receiver pressure causes the pressure switches to energize the solenoid valve & stop air supply to the inlet or suction valve & compressor comes on load in steps i.e. 50% load & 100% load.